reepolee/sveltekit-i18n-tw/README.md

 # SvelteKit i18n starter

 This is a starter like we use here at Reepolee for all our SvelteKit projects.
 We're using the [svelte-i18n](https://github.com/kaisermann/svelte-i18n) library and [i18n-ally](https://github.com/lokalise/i18n-ally) VSCode extension.
-[Tailwind](https://tailwindcss.com/) is set up as CSS helper.
+[Tailwind](https://tailwindcss.com/) is set up as a CSS helper.

 ## Setup

-After cloning, run the following from the project folder as you would for any SvelteKit project:
+After cloning, copy `.env.example` to `.env` and run the following from the project folder as you would for any SvelteKit project:

 ```bash
 pnpm install